adityaverm-a/covid_19_tracker/README.md

-This is my versionof website, that was orginally made by [JS Mastery](https://www.youtube.com/watch?v=khJlrj3Y6Ls).
+This is my version of website, that was orginally made by [JS Mastery](https://www.youtube.com/watch?v=khJlrj3Y6Ls).

-Here, I've create a full COVID-19 Tracker.
+Here, I've created a full COVID-19 Tracker.
 I've used React, Charts.JS and Material UI.

 I got a strong understanding of React's workflow and the use of hooks, while making this project.